telerik/document-processing-docs/libraries/radpdfprocessing/editing/block.md

 ## Add and Modify Content

 The most common usage of __Block__ is to draw flowing content.
-Similarly to [FixedContentEditor]({%slug radpdfprocessing-editing-fixedcontenteditor%}), a block can contains images, graphics or text.
+Similarly to [FixedContentEditor]({%slug radpdfprocessing-editing-fixedcontenteditor%}), a block can contain images, graphics or text.
 The same Block instance can only be drawn once.

 ### Inserting Text